The Greenway

 • Better definition of the existing unpaved trail

-• Clearing a larger area at the fishing site to allow better visibility for law enforcement
+• Clearing a larger area at the fishing site to allow better visibility

 • Replacing the current metal retention wall at the fishing site with a higher wall